AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/21_ES2019_what_is_coming.md

 // ["Greetings", "from", "", "", "Vietnam"]
 ```

-As you can see, if we use `.map()` we will get a multi level array, a problem that we can solve by using `.flatMap()` which will also flatten our array.
+As you can see, if we use `.map()` we will get a multi level array, which is a problem that we can solve by using `.flatMap()`.
+This will also flatten our array.

 &nbsp;